Building the capacity of education professionals to provide disadvantaged children with a high quality education.

-The Vice President shall assume the office of President-elect if that office is vacated during that term of office; shall assist the President and President-elect in the administrative work of the Association.
+The Vice President shall assist the President and President-elect in the administrative work of the Association.

 The Secretary shall take and keep minutes of all Association and Board of Directors’ meetings.
 In conjunction with Association Management (see Article V), the Secretary shall preserve documents and records of the Association; transmit them to the successor; keep a record of membership; issue notices of meetings, etc. The Secretary shall perform other duties assigned by the President and/or Board of Directors.

-The term of this office is for two years, beginning with the term starting in 2013.
+The term of this office is for two years, elected in even numbered years.

 The Treasurer shall, in conjunction with Association Management (see Article V), receive monies of the Association and provide for their safekeeping; pay all authorized bills and keep an accurate and current record of all receipts and expenditures of Association funds; make reports at the Association's meetings and at other times requested by the President; prepare a written yearly financial statement at the Association's annual meeting; and present a written budget at an Association meeting to be adopted, amended, or rejected by the Association, as requested by the Board of Directors.

 The term of this office is for two years, elected in odd numbered years.

 The Board of Directors will determine five regions.
 The regional representative and alternate shall be the liaisons for the members in their region and each must represent a different state within the region.
 The responsibilities are communication, coordination, training, and outreach.
 Regional representatives will be elected by the members of their respective region.
-Alternate regional representatives shall also be elected or appointed at the same time from each region to act in place of regional representatives when necessary because of absence, or resignation.
+Alternate regional representatives shall act in place of regional representatives when necessary because of absence, or resignation.
 The person receiving the most votes for a regional representative will be elected as the regional representative.
 The person receiving the second most votes for a region will be elected as the alternate.

 SECTION 8 – PAST PRESIDENT

 The Past President shall serve in non-voting advisory capacity as a resource for the officers, Association Management, the standing committees and the general membership.

 SECTION 9 – RESIGNATIONS AND VACANCIES

-It shall be the duty of the Board of Directors to carry out the general policies (to include the Strategic Plan) of the Association in a manner consistent with the mission of the Association and the directions of the active membership as expressed at the annual and special meetings.
+It shall be the duty of the Board of Directors to carry out the general policies and Strategic Plan of the Association in a manner consistent with the mission of the Association and the directions of the active membership as expressed at the annual and special meetings.
 The Board of Directors shall foster open and ongoing communication with the membership and shall keep the membership informed of its actions.

-The Board of Directors shall meet at the call of the President or a majority of the members of the Board.
-A quorum shall consist of six members.
+The Board of Directors shall meet monthly, or at the call of the President or a majority of the members of the Board.
+A quorum shall consist of six voting members.

 The President-elect shall be the committee chair and shall appoint the Planning Committee which shall be responsible for planning the annual conference.

-The Advocacy Committee and chair shall be appointed by the President.
-The Advocacy Committee shall be responsible for outreach to other professional organizations and associations to support the mission and goals of the association.
-The Committee shall also be responsible for monitoring pertinent legislation and regulations and amendments.
+The Government Relations Committee and chair shall be appointed by the President.
+The Committee shall be responsible for monitoring pertinent legislation and regulations and amendments.
 On behalf of the Committee, the chair will act as legislative advisor to the President, Board of Directors, and the Association.